 Revenue Impacts from the Project.
-Because the Redwood City School District is a Basic Aid district, the District gets the bulk of its revenue from property taxes, with a minimal amount of funding from other state and local sources.
-In the TRA where the project site is located, the District's share of the base one percent property tax averages 23 percent.
-Based on this percentage and the estimated increase in assessed values shown in Table 8, the increase in annual property tax revenues to the District as a result of the proposed project is estimated to total \$159,100.
+Due to the District's non-Basic Aid status, its unrestricted revenue level is effectively determined by the LCFF and funded up to that target level through a combination of local property taxes and State aid.
+The proposed project would generate property tax revenues toward that target.
+In the TRA where the project site is located, the District's share of the base one-percent property tax averages 33 percent.
+Based on this percentage and the estimated increase in assessed values shown in Table 9, the increase in annual property tax revenues to the District as a result of the proposed project would be approximately \$1.1 million.